cloudnative-pg/cloudnative-pg/DEVELOPERS.md

 ## Installing command line essentials on Linux

-As a CNP operator developer, you need the followings executables to be available in the `PATH` environment variable:
+As a CNP operator developer you need the following executables available in the `PATH` environment variable:

 - Go 1.16+ compiler